postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 2. At the top, click **Collections**.
    * If you have not chosen a specific environment, you can click **View all collections**.
 3. Open the collection you want to leave comments on.
-4. Find the request or section of documentation you want to leave your comment on, and click **Comment**.
+4. Find the request or section of documentation you want to leave your comment on and click **Comment**.

 ![Comment UI](https://assets.postman.com/postman-docs/Collection+comments+1.jpg)